dresdner353/mpd2chromecast/README.md

 This is to monitor the playback state of the server via MPD API allowing us to know what is playing and react to track changes, volume, pause/play/skip etc. It then passes these directives to the configured chromecast.
 It also monitors the chromecast status to ensure playback is operational.
 An albumart link is also passed if available.

 * Cherrypy (web server)
 This thread provides a simple web server which is used to serve a file and albumart URLs for each track.
 It listens on port 8090 serving music URLs from /music.
 The chromecasts will use the URLs to stream the files for native playback.
-The same server is also used to provide the control interface hosted on /cast allowing a user to select a desired cast device from a list of discovered devices.
+The same server is also used to provide the control interface hosted on /cast and / allowing a user to select the desired cast mode and target cast device from the list of discovered devices.

 * Config
-This thread just monitors config (~/.mpd2chromecast) and changes one internal global variable for the selected chromecast device.
+This thread just monitors config (~/.mpd2chromecast) to track changes for the selected chromecast device or cast mode.

 * Chromecast Discovery
-This thread runs on loop every minute, scanning for available chromecasts and uses the details to obtain API handles on the desired chromecast for streaming.
+This thread runs continual scanning for available cast devices, adding/removing devices as they come and go from your network.

 ## Audio file types that work
 MPD will handle a wide range of files natively and work with attached DACs, HDMI or USB interfaces that can handle it.
-Bear in mind however that we are totally bypassing this layer and serving a file URL directly to the Chromecast and all decoding is done by the Chromecast.
+Bear in mind however that we are totally bypassing this layer and serving a file or stream URL directly to the selected cast device which does the decoding.

 ### MP3 16/320kbps & FLAC 2.0 16/44
 I've had perfect results on all variants of Chromecast (Video, Audio and Home) with standard MP3 320, aac files (Apple m4a) and FLAC 2.0 16/44.
 I did not try ogg or raw WAV 16/44 but assume it would also work.